Multimodality Imaging of Breast Augmentations: A Pictorial Essay

 showing free silicone at the thickened peri-glandular stromal tissue

-extending to the midline and pectoralis muscle, representing
+extending to the midline and the left pectoralis muscle, representing

 extracapsular rupture (red arrow) of a unilateral left-sided